Your area Not set — showing everywhere

 Speakers: Langdon Plumer, Unidentified speaker

-A continuation of the public hearing for a proposed four-story, 22-room hotel, including the demolition of an existing dry cleaning building at tax map -60.
+A continuation of the public hearing for a proposed 22-room hotel development involving the demolition of an existing dry cleaning building.
+The board reviewed architectural renderings, material specifications, and utility placement.

 Speakers: Unidentified speaker